March 2018 Foster Bitton

 Just returned from a trip to New England.
 Spent the night atop Mt Washington on an educational trip.
 Snow cat to the weather observatory and 70 mph winds / 20 degree temps provided an exciting back drop.
 The course was entitled "Extreme Weather" and we received a first hand look at the observation operation and cold weather ops.
 Also, took a 15-mile snow mobile trip, out and back to a B-52C crash site in northern Maine.
 The aircraft crashed in 1963 after losing part of the tail due to low level turbulence.
 Seven of the crew were killed and two survived.

 It was a great day for the trip, clear skies and about 7 degrees.
 No worries, I was bundled up in good cold weather gear and never cold.
-In fact, I broke out the Artic mukluks and mittens issued to me in 1977 for my EWO bag in SAC–first use!
+In fact, I broke out the Arctic mukluks and mittens issued to me in 1977 for my EWO bag in SAC–first use!
 Although bulky and unfashionable, they were great protection from the elements.

 The guy with me is Bill Moran, not a Zoomie but old SAC buddy from B-1 flight test days.
 We met 33 years ago following my completion of Test Pilot School and have stayed in touch.
 He lives in Laconia, NH, and it was his idea for the adventures.
 He also enlisted me in speaking at the NH Daedalians monthly dinner in Portsmouth NH on Friday night prior to our trip to Mt Washington.
 Kevin Grady was there along with another acquaintance from Edwards, an instructor from Test Pilot School.
 They received a brief presentation on B-2 flight testing.
 (February 2018)